Parascorodite: Physical properties

 Parascorodite occurs in aggregates of somewhat hemispherical shapes.
 The aggregates grow to be about 2 cm across, consisting of extremely small crystals that can be arranged in fan-like or irregular masses.
 Parascorodite is cryptocrystalline, and has a luster that can vary from earthy to vitreous.
-It is a soft mineral, falling between 1-2 on the Mohs hardness scale.
+It is a soft mineral, falling between 1 and 2 on the Mohs hardness scale.
 Aggregates can be white to yellowish, or more rarely green-grey in color, and have a yellow-white streak.
 The measured density of earthy aggregates in ethyl alcohol is 3.212 g/cm3.
 The rare green-grey variety of parascorodite aggregates may exhibit conchoidal fracture.

 Individual crystal size varies between 0.1 μm and 0.5 μm, with some twinned crystals measuring 1.0 μm.
 Crystals occur as either prisms or thin flakes with a hexagonal outline.

 Parascorodite dissolves slowly in 10% hydrochloric acid (HCl).
 In water, it will disintegrate rapidly into a powder.
 Under hydrothermal conditions parascorodite can re-crystallize back to scorodite.